IPv4

-Internet Protocol version 4 (IPv4) is the fourth version of the Internet Protocol (IP).
+Internet Protocol version 4 (IPv4) is the first version of the Internet Protocol (IP) as a standalone specification.
 It is one of the core protocols of standards-based internetworking methods in the Internet and other packet-switched networks.
 IPv4 was the first version deployed for production on SATNET in 1982 and on the ARPANET in January 1983.
 It is still used to route most Internet traffic today, even with the ongoing deployment of Internet Protocol version 6 (IPv6), its successor.

 IPv4 uses a 32-bit address space which provides 4,294,967,296 (232) unique addresses, but large blocks are reserved for special networking purposes.
+This quantity of unique addresses is not large enough to meet the needs of the global Internet, which has caused a significant issue known as IPv4 address exhaustion during the ongoing transition to IPv6.